-Karcher North America is the leading manufacturer of commercial, industrial and consumer cleaning equipment in North America.
-We are one of the largest subsidiaries of the Karcher Group with over 1,150 employees in eight locations (including four manufacturing facilities).
-In North America, Karcher is producing and distributing products and services under the brands Karcher, Windsor Karcher Group, Landa, Prochem Karcher Group, Hotsy, Water Maze, Graco, Spraymart, Cuda, and Shark.
+Kärcher North America is the leading manufacturer of commercial, industrial and consumer cleaning equipment in North America.
+We are one of the largest subsidiaries of the Kärcher Group with over 1,150 employees in seven locations (including four manufacturing facilities).
+In North America, Kärcher is producing and distributing products and services under the brands Kärcher, Windsor Kärcher Group, Landa Kärcher Group, Hotsy, Water Maze, Spraymart, Cuda Kärcher Group, and Shark.

-The Karcher Group is headquartered in Winnenden, Germany, was founded in 1935, and is now the world market leader in cleaning technology and currently employs more than 10,000 people worldwide.
+Today, Kärcher is the world market leader in cleaning technology and currently employs more than 10,000 people worldwide.

-Data and facts for the financial year 2014
+Data and facts relating to the 2017 financial year

 We are working on new solutions – full steam ahead.
 Today as we always have.